 - Mitsubishi Chem.
 Co. v.
 Barr Labs., Inc., 718 F. Supp.
 2d 382 (S.D.N.Y.
 2010), aff’d, 435 Fed.
 Appx.
 927 (Fed.
 Cir.
 Aug.
 2, 2011) - Served as trial and appellate counsel to pioneer pharmaceutical company in a Hatch-Waxman patent infringement action.

 - Takeda Chem.
 Indus., Ltd. v.
 Mylan Labs.
 Inc., 417 F. Supp.
 2d 341 (S.D.N.Y.
 2006) - Served as trial and appellate counsel to pioneer pharmaceutical company in Hatch-Waxman patent infringement action.

 Mintz secured a rare US Court of Appeals for the Federal Circuit ruling that entirely reversed a Patent Trial and Appeal Board decision.
 The PTAB had canceled each of the challenged claims of Straight Path IP Group’s patent for protocols for establishing communication links through a network.

-For Kowa Pharmaceuticals and Nissan Chemical, Mintz sued eight generic drug makers that had filed Abbreviated New Drug Applications (ANDA) with the FDA.
+For Kowa Pharmaceuticals and Nissan Chemical, Mintz sued nine generic drug makers that had filed Abbreviated New Drug Applications (ANDA) with the FDA.
 The court upheld the validity and infringement of all asserted claims in two patents for the cholesterol drug Livalo®.